ECM893/ECM893.github.io/_posts/2025-06-06-ml-levels-pt-two.md

 title: Neural Net Optimization, Part 2 — PyTorch Writ Small
 date: 2025-06-06
 author: ECM
-description: The second in a four-part series on neural network optimization, focusing on PyTorch fundamentals, and how at a fundemntal level how pytorch is implemented on a per neruon level.
+description: The second in a four-part series on neural network optimization, focusing on PyTorch fundamentals and how to implement PyTorch on a per neuron level.
 tags: [ML, neural-networks, optimization, pytorch, pytorch-lightning, hyperparameters]
 categories: blog-posts
 image: /assets/images/pytorch-vs-lightning.png